-In the end, money motivates the defense of \$ 107(2) by the Interveners and amici.
-The Intervenors acknowledge this simple fact, arguing that additional taxes on ministers' housing allowances would interfere with the ability of churches to carry out their religious missions by diverting scarce resources away from their core First Amendment activities.
+In the end, money motivates the defense of § 107(2).
+The Intervenors acknowledge this simple fact, noting that "imposing additional taxes on ministers' housing allowances would interfere with the ability of churches to carry out their religious missions by diverting scarce resources away from their core First Amendment activities."
+(Intervenors Brief at p.
+14-15.)
 The Intervenors do not contend, however, that taxing ministers' incomes interferes with theological principles, but rather simply that more resources are desirable.
 The same, of course, could be said for any church expense, but that is not the test for a constitutionally impermissible burden on religion.
 As the Supreme Court recognized in Regan v.
-Taxation With Representation of Wash., 103 S. Ct.
+Taxation With Representation of Washington, 103 S. Ct.
 1997, 2000 (1983), "although TWR does not have as much money as it wants, and thus cannot exercise its freedom of speech as much as it would like, the Constitution does not confer an entitlement to such funds as may be necessary to realize all the advantages of that freedom."
-The income tax, moreover, has never been construed to be a significant burden on religion, as the Supreme Court recognized in Hernandez v.
-Comm'r of Internal Revenue, 490 U.S. 680, 700, 109 S. Ct.
-2136, 104 L.Ed.2d 766 (1989), concluding that religious belief in conflict with the payment of incomes taxes affords no basis for resisting the tax.
+The income tax, moreover, has never been construed to be a prohibited burden on religion as the Supreme Court recognized in Hernandez v.
+Commissioner of Internal Revenue, 490 U.S. 680, 700, 109 S. Ct.
+2136, 104 L.Ed.2d 766 (1989), that religious belief in conflict with the payment of incomes taxes affords no basis for resisting the tax.
 See also United States v.
 Lee, 455 U.S. 252, 258-61, 102 S. Ct.
 1051, L.Ed.2d 127 (1982) (holding that religious objection to social security tax was not a basis for resisting the tax).
-In short, it is not the Government's constitutional responsibility to preferentially further the financial means of churches as a government responsibility.
+In short, it is not the Government's constitutional responsibility to consider the financial means of churches as a government responsibility.